Residence permit for self-employed persons

 3.1 How do self-employed people prove their retirement provision?

-For the granting of a settlement permit to self-employed persons after three years , proof of sufficient means of subsistence is also required ( Section 5, Paragraph 1, No. 1 of the Residence Act ).
-Pension provision is also part of the means of subsistence for the settlement permit.
-According to the administrative regulations, pension provision is considered adequate if one of the following criteria is met at the time of application:
+For the granting of a settlement permit to self-employed persons after three years , proof of sufficient means of subsistence is also required ( Section 5 (1) No. 1 of the Residence Act ).
+Securing a livelihood for a settlement permit also includes retirement provisions .
+According to the administrative regulations, retirement provisions are considered adequate if one of the following criteria is met at the time of application:

 A private pension or life insurance offer that guarantees a monthly payout of at least approximately 1,600 euros over a period of 12 years from the age of 67 or